nikerla/vc-content/Pages/features/shopify-migration.md

 				<li class="list-item">
 					<span class="title">Create experience your customers deserve</span>
 					<span class="descr">
-                        Shopify is designed for small businesses and offers a generic fits all checkout experience that you can customize using css.
+                        Shopify is designed for small businesses and offers a generic one size fits all checkout experience that you can customize using css.
-						However such customizations are only cosmetic and don't offer way to dramatically improve your customer experience resulting in lost opportunities and revenue.
+						However such customizations are only cosmetic and don't offer a way to dramatically improve your customer experience resulting in lost opportunities and revenue.
 With Virto Commerce you'll be able to completely change how customers shop and purchase your products.
 					</span>
 					<span class="descr">